HL7/cqf-measures/pages/hqmf-measure-volume-one.md

 ### 2.1 Metadata

 The header of an eCQM document identifies and classifies the document and provides important metadata about the measure.
 The Blueprint includes a list of header data elements that are specified by CMS for use by all CMS measure contractors.
-The Blueprint header requirements have been implemented in the Meaningful Use 2014 eCQMs and all subsequent annual updates.
+The Blueprint header requirements have been implemented in the Promoting Interoperability Program (PIP) eCQMs and all subsequent annual updates.
 This IG further constrains the header in the base HQMF standard by including the Blueprint header requirements.
 Details are as shown in Volume 3 of this IG package.

 The rest of this section describes some of the more important components to the header, such as “Related Documents” (Section 2.2), “Control Variables” (Section 2.3), and “Data Criteria” (Section 4).

 ### 2.2 Related Documents

-The Clinical Quality Language R1.3 [^3] can be used in conjunction with HQMF to construct CQL-based HQMF measures.
+The Clinical Quality Language R1.3 [^2] can be used in conjunction with HQMF to construct CQL-based HQMF measures.
 CQL is a domain specific language used in the Clinical Quality and Clinical Decision Support domains.
 Measures written in CQL leverage the expressibility and computability of CQL to define the populationCriteria used in the HQMF.

 Any included CQL library must contain a library declaration line as its first line as in Snippet 2.